create1st/openhabot/README.md

 ## Configuration

 * Create a new Facebook Page for your Bot https://www.facebook.com/pages/create
 * Create a new Facebook App for your Bot https://developers.facebook.com/quickstarts/?platform=web You have to set up Privacy Policy and provide the URL.
-You cna have one fro free from https://www.iubenda.com
+You can have one for free from https://www.iubenda.com
 * Add product Messanger and set up Webhooks with http://serveo.net/ host or create local ssh tunnel.
 Check http://serveo.net/ for more details how to configure your own domain in secure way.
 You can use http://ngrok.com or other alternatives

 ```